 How to Catch Them

 Fishing for ghost carp is a year-round sport.
-A float, a boilie, and a spring can all be used to catch it.
+A float, a boilie, and a spring can all be used to catch one.
 Clear concepts regarding a specific fish can significantly improve your fishing experience.
 They inherited some carp traits including power, resiliency to the environment, etc. They are not more aggressive than koi breeds, contrary to popular belief.
-They should take precedence since they are larger and less prone to illness.

 In calm waters, ghost carp are extensively targeted for fishing.
 Numerous fisheries worldwide, including those in the US, promote the presence of ghost koi.
 Be aware that finding them can be challenging.
 Due to their reputation as intelligent, difficult-to-catch fish, ghost koi are highly prized by fishermen.